SolhavenGames/Elementals-of-Tulia/EarthModern.md

 Athens (Europa)

 # North America
-North America is home to the second most powerful nation in the world, the Thirteen Republics.
+North America is home to the second most powerful nation in the world, the Thirteen Sectors.
 It is also home to the largest, most expansive Super and Mega cities, thanks to massive urbanization projects under the Terra Union.
 The largest of these would be New York City, which has grown to become comparable to the size of West Virginia.
 Another major example would be Toronto, which has grown so large that the country that owns it (Defenders of Toronto) is entirely just Toronto.
 No rural land, purely urban.